-Louis Mastorakos (Unfair disqualification of all people born in October)

-Every time a council member asks a question to a presenter, they must remove one article of clothing.
+Louis Mastorakos (Unfair disqualification of all people born in October) they must remove one article of clothing.

 Ian W. MacKinnon F02 MathSoc Speaker

 Trustworthy Computing?

 Real fine, you bet!

 Back in August, I read a funny post on Slashdot about Microsoft's "Trustworthy Computing" initiative.
 I thought it also sort of applies to the C# woes over in Computer Engineering.
 I dug it up for those of you who weren't reading Slashdot at the time.
 (What's wrong with you people?!
 You'd better have been reading back issues of mathNEWS instead!)